Taliai Tupou

 Roko Taliai Tupou (17??-1875) was a Fijian nobleman.
-He is considered to be the progenitor of the noble household Vatuwaqa in the chiefly Vuanirewa clan and as such, was the first member of this noble household to hold the title Tui Nayau.
+He is considered to be the progenitor of the noble household Vatuwaqa in the chiefly Vuanirewa clan and as such, was the first member of this noble household to have the title Tui Nayau.
 His reign marked the growth of Christianity in Lau and the slow expansion of Tongan ambitions in Fiji, led by Enele Ma'afu.
-As this period marked increasing contact with Europeans, records from this point forward in regard to the history of Lau are well documented.
+As this time marked increasing contact with Europeans, records from this point forward in regard to the history of Lau are well documented.